19 Million Women Live In A Contraceptive Desert. Are You One Of Them?

 Still, organizations like Power To Decide are hopeful, thanks to a handful of policies that promise to have lasting, positive impacts.
 One major game changer for helping folks in contraceptive deserts is telehealth.
 Many states are now allowing birth control to be prescribed during a virtual chat with a provider. “[This] makes a world of difference to some patients, who may have some challenges getting to a health center,” Gupta says.
 Depending on where you live, the birth control pill can be prescribed over video chat and be filled by mail, significantly increasing access.
 Telehealth prescriptions also cut down on the number of trips to a clinic someone would have to make when getting a LARC.
 Additionally, 17 states have passed laws that allow pharmacists to prescribe hormonal birth control.

-A simple step, like allowing women to pick up more than a month’s supply of birth control at a time, can also greatly increase access (it certainly would have helped Horn).
+A simple step, like allowing women to pick up more than a month’s supply of birth control at a time, can also greatly increase access (it certainly would have helped Strong).
 In the past four years, 21 states enacted legislation that requires insurance plans to provide an extended supply of contraceptives, a Power to Decide fact sheet notes.

 So there’s good news.
 But the U.S. still has a long way to go.
 While not having easy access to birth control may seem like a minor annoyance to some, in reality, it has the potential to change lives.

-“Driving hours to get birth control was easier for me to handle than having a child,” says Horn, who now works at an organization in Kentucky that works to increase access to contraceptives.
+“Driving hours to get birth control was easier for me to handle than having a child,” says Strong, who now works at an organization in Kentucky that works to increase access to contraceptives.
 “But I shouldn’t have had to make that choice.”